Our Brief History

-We opened our center in order to safely provide higher dose ketamine infusions to better treat depression, PTSD and OCD in the Nashville area.
-We also treat a variety of pain conditions including chronic regional pain syndrome (CRPS, previously called RSD), fibromyalgia, migraine headaches, neuropathic pain, amputation pain syndromes and others.
+We opened our center in order to safely provide higher dose ketamine infusions to better treat depression, PTSD, and Anxiety.
+We also treat a variety of pain conditions including chronic regional pain syndrome (CRPS, previously called RSD), fibromyalgia, migraine headaches, neuropathic pain, amputation pain syndrome, and others.

-After referral and evaluation, most patients are scheduled to receive an initial series of 4-6 infusions over a 2 to 3 week period.
+After consultation with an AMG Anesthesiologist, most patients are scheduled to receive an initial series of 4-6 infusions over a 2 to 3 week period.

 We evaluate patients after three infusions — if no benefit is being achieved, the treatments are usually discontinued (there are some exceptions).
 Patients with depression are monitored both by their subjective symptoms as well as objectively by using the QIDS (Quick Inventory of Depression Symptomatology) scale.